niclabs/AnyTrace/README.md

 ```

 # Hitlist
 hitlist is a program that generates a file of alive ips.
-To run hitlist a .json file with the current ASNs registered is required.
+To run hitlist a file named **asn_prefixes.json** with the current ASNs registered is required.
+**asn_prefixes.json** must be within a directory named **data** within the root folder.
+The structure of the json file must be the following:
+- {asn1: [network1, netwok2 ...], asn2 :[network1, network2, ...]}

+for example:
+- {"42708": ["0.0.0.0/0", "5.198.248.0/21"]}

 ## Running hitlist
 running with debbuging options are recommended.
 The user must be positioned in the hitlist folder.